gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

       https://containeranalysis.googleapis.com/v1beta1/projects/<PROJECT_ID>/occurrences?filter=kind%3D%22PACKAGE%22 | jq .
     ```

-    * `curl` is a tool to make HTTP requests from the command line.
+    * `curl` is a tool to make HTTP requests from the command line
-    * `-s` option tells to hide download statistics information.
+    * `-s` option tells to hide download statistics information
-    * `-XGET` sets the HTTP method `GET`, a method to read data.
+    * `-XGET` sets the HTTP method `GET`, a method to read data
-    * `-H Authorization` sets the authorization header.
+    * `-H Authorization` sets the authorization header
-    * `https://containeranalysis.googleapis.com/v1beta1/` is API we are going to use.
+    * `https://containeranalysis.googleapis.com/v1beta1/` is the API we are going to use
-    * `<PROJECT_ID>` is substituted forthe actual value of your project ID.
+    * `<PROJECT_ID>` is substituted forthe actual value of your project ID
-    * `filter=kind%3D%22PACKAGE%22` shows only occurrences of type `PACKAGE`.
+    * `filter=kind%3D%22PACKAGE%22` shows only occurrences of type `PACKAGE`
-    * `jq .` pretty-prints the json result.
+    * `jq .` pretty-prints the json result

-1. Lets list the names of all the packages affected, modify and run the previous command.
+1. Lets list the names of all the packages affected, modify and run the previous command

     ```shell
     jq ".occurrences[].installation.installation.name"